theforeman/foreman_discovery/README.md

 # Documentation

-The main documentation can be found in [Foreman Discovery 2.0 Manual] (http://theforeman.org/plugins/foreman_discovery/2.0/).
+The main documentation can be found in the [Foreman Discovery manual] (http://theforeman.org/plugins/foreman_discovery/).

 ## Latest code